Nishantkumar22326/A.P_Project_Group-48/Readme.txt

 The controller manages the game's main scene, stick movement, pillar generation, sound effects, and scene transitions.

 SaveData class-->
-The SaveData class is designed to handle saving and loading game data in a JavaFX application.
+The SaveData class is designed to save and load game data in a JavaFX application.
 It uses a Map to store game data for different load numbers, and the data is saved and loaded from a file.
-The class also includes an inner class DataEntry to represent game data.
+The class also includes an inner class, DataEntry, representing game data.